Helping Employers Navigate Rising NI Costs: The Role of Salary Sacrifice

 The role of advisers

-For advisers, there is an education piece for employers on their books explaining what’s happening to their NI contributions and how salary exchange can be used to mitigate their increase in NI costs.
+For advisers, there is an education piece for employers on their books explaining what’s happening to their NI contributions and how salary sacrifice can be used to mitigate their increase in NI costs.

-If employers decide to decrease their pension contributions, again subject to minimum AE requirements, or perhaps to reduce the amount of NI rebated into their employees’ plans, this will reduce the pension pot for their employees.
-Therefore, any clients who have targeted a certain level of income in retirement will need to revisit their plans, and their contributions will need to increase if they wish to achieve the same level of income as they had planned.
+And for any of their clients in salary sacrifice schemes who have targeted a certain level of income in retirement, their retirement plans will need to be revisited, and their contributions will need to increase if they wish to achieve the same level of income as they had planned.
 If they don’t, their income will be reduced.

 Case study

-Let’s use a case study to bring the benefits of salary exchange to life.
+Let’s use a case study to bring the benefits of salary sacrifice to life.

-We’ll assume there are 100 employees in an example pension scheme with an average salary of £35,000.
-The pension contributions are 5% employee pension contribution (including 1% tax relief) and 3% employer contribution.
-The pension contribution is based on total earnings, so from pound one and not based on qualifying earnings.
+For our example pension scheme, we’ll assume there are 100 employees in the scheme with an average salary of £35,000, and the pension contributions are 5% employee pension contribution (including 1% tax relief) and 3% employer contribution.
+The pension contribution is based on total earnings so from pound one and not based on qualifying earnings.

-We’ll focus on one individual employee, Sam, and his position pre & post salary exchange, then consider the employer’s position pre and post, and then at the overall position (see tables below).
+We’ll focus on one individual employee, Sam, and his position pre & post salary sacrifice, then consider the employer’s position pre and post, and then at the overall position (see tables below).

-After salary exchange, his headline salary is lower, he makes no pensions contribution as his employer now makes it all on his behalf, and his take home salary is still £27,320.
+After salary sacrifice, his headline salary is lower, he makes no pensions contribution as his employer now makes it all on his behalf, and his take home salary is still £27,320.

-Sam’s take home salary hasn’t changed, so he hasn’t seen any real benefit so far.
+Although Sam’s take home salary hasn’t changed, we haven’t seen any real benefit to him thus far.
 To see this, we need to look at the employers’ position.

-Sam now has £3,129 per annum going into his pension, which is £329 extra each year, for the same take home pay he received when making a pension contribution without salary exchange.
+Sam now has £3,140 per annum going into his pension, which is £340 extra each year, for the same take home pay he received when making a pension contribution without salary sacrifice.

 This is a key point.
 It doesn’t make the pension contribution free.
 You just get more bang for your buck.

-Sam’s position Before salary exchange After salary exchange
+Sam’s position Before salary sacrifice After salary sacrifice

 Salary £35,000 £33,056